rust-lang/cargo/src/doc/src/reference/config.md

 * Environment: `CARGO_BUILD_RUSTC_WRAPPER` or `RUSTC_WRAPPER`

 Sets a wrapper to execute instead of `rustc`.
-The first argument passed to the wrapper is the path to the actual `rustc`.
+The first argument passed to the wrapper is the path to the actual executable to use (i.e., `build.rustc`, if that is set, or `"rustc"` otherwise).

 ##### `build.rustc-workspace-wrapper`
 * Type: string (program path)